 In a highly competitive employment environment, the development of good teaching skills is a fundamental asset.
 TA/TF Services at the Center for Instructional Development & Distance Education offers a variety of resources to prepare graduate student instructors to meet their teaching goals and responsibilities from the first day of class through the job search process.

 For New Teaching Assistants: The New Teaching Assistant Orientation is offered twice a year, in January and August, and is required by the Dietrich School of Arts and Sciences for all students who will be Teaching Assistants for the first time in the ensuing semester(s).
 This one-day event is designed to introduce the basic information needed for classroom success to graduate students in their first semester as a TA at the University of Pittsburgh.
-Register on our Workshops and Events page, or email firstname.lastname@example.org to learn more.
+To register for Fall 2014 NTAO, head over to our New Teaching Assistant Orientation web page.

 For Teaching Assistants and Teaching Fellows: Information, training opportunities, and support are available to you throughout the year.
 Schedule a meeting to talk to a teaching consultant, check out the resources and information available to you online, or attend a one-hour workshops designed to help you obtain and hone practical skills to enhance your teaching.
 These workshops are open to all faculty, staff, and students, but are tailored particularly to the needs and experience levels of Teaching Assistants.